 - See what year the Auditor General begins each local government entity’s financial audit on our audit maps.

-- Read our frequently asked questions for more information about local government audit.
+- Read our frequently asked questions (or download them as PDF) for more information about local government audit.

-Accounting for work bonds, building bonds and hire bonds – The purpose of this OAG position paper is to inform local government entities that moneys held as bonds, such as work bonds, building bonds and hire bonds should not, for accounting purposes, be regarded as Trust Fund moneys in terms of the Local Government Act 1995.
+Accounting for work bonds, building bonds and hire bonds – This position paper informs local government entities that moneys held as bonds, such as work bonds, building bonds and hire bonds should not, for accounting purposes, be regarded as Trust Fund moneys in terms of the Local Government Act 1995.

 Subscribe to our mailing list